Alejandra Newell, Spanish K Teacher & Student Support Services Coordinator

 Martha Otal, Spanish Preschool Teacher

-Martha comes from Mexico City and has been living in Charlottesville, VA for more than fifteen years.
-She holds a BA in Educational Psychology from Mexico, an Early Childhood Education Career Certificate from Piedmont Virginia Community College, and has taken several courses in ADD/ADHD, Autism and Learning Disabilities among others.
-She has more than twenty-five years of experience teaching all ages, and she created her own bilingual preschool program which she led and taught in for more than ten years.
-Right now she is taking classes to earn a second degree in Child Psychology.
-Martha loves to spend time with her two daughters, and during her free time she likes to run, go to the gym, and read.
+Martha comes from Mexico, City and has been living in Charlottesville, VA for more than twenty years.
+She holds a B.S. in Educational Psychology from Mexico, an Early Childhood Education Career Certificate from Piedmont Virginia Community College, has taken several courses in ADD/ADHD, Autism and Learning Disabilities among others.
+She has more than twenty five years of experience teaching all ages; she created her own bilingual preschool program which she led and taught in for more than twelve years.
+Right now, she is about to finish her second B.S., this time in Social Work with a minor in Parenting and Child/Adolescent Development.
+Martha loves to spend time with her two daughters, and during her free time she likes to run, dance, go to the gym and read.

 Monica Lawson, Spanish JK Teacher and JK/K Art Teacher